ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/Geospatial-Analysis-Google-Earth-Engine-Projects/Geospatial_analysis_flood_impacts_in_maiduguri_nigeria/README.md

 ## Research Questions

 * **Flood Extent and Severity:**  What was the spatial extent and severity of flooding in Maiduguri in September 2024?
-* **Crop Impact Assessment:**  How much cropland and buildings were affected by the flood, and what types of landcover types were most impacted?
+* **Crop Impact Assessment:**  How much cropland were affected by the flood, and what types of landcover types were most impacted?
 * **Vulnerability Assessment:** What are the most vulnerable areas and populations in Maiduguri with respect to flood-related crop damage, considering factors such as population density and crop type distribution?

 ## Data Sources